MegaDetector results for camera trap datasets

 I was planning to run MegaDetector on some of these datasets… any chance you’ve already done this?

-Note that virtually all of these datasets have been used as part of MegaDetector’s training data, so although they are representative of the gist of MegaDetector’s performance in various ecosystems, we don’t recommend using them in any formal evaluations of MegaDetector’s accuracy.
+• Most of these datasets have been used as part of MegaDetector’s training data, so although they are representative of the gist of MegaDetector’s performance in various ecosystems, they may provide a biased via of MegaDetector’s accuracy.
 You can see the list of specific datasets used to train MegaDetector here.

 What are the different results links for each dataset?